Apply for a building consent

 The specifications documents can include those for:

-• Manufacturer product data/specifications, including any appraisals/certifications
+• manufacturer product data/specifications, including any appraisals/certifications

-• Plumbing and drainage information
+• plumbing and drainage information

-• Structural specifications
+• structural specifications

-• Structural engineering design package including producer statement/s, calculations, inspection schedules certifying the completed works will comply with the New Zealand Building Code.
+• structural engineering design package including producer statement/s, calculations, inspection schedules certifying the completed works will comply with the New Zealand Building Code.

-• Reports, such as fire, accessibility, geo-technical
+• reports, such as fire, accessibility, geo-technical

-• A copy of the Fire Engineering Brief (FEB), if applicable
+• a copy of the Fire Engineering Brief (FEB), if applicable

-• Refer to the applicable checklist for any other relevant information.
+• refer to the applicable checklist for any other relevant information.

 In most cases, your architect, designer or builder will act as your agent and lodge the building consent application on your behalf.
+However if you feel comfortable doing this yourself, you can do so.

 Please ensure that all of your documents are named as per our naming conventions to make your application easier for our team to assess, ie Standard Document Naming Conventions Guidance - documents submitted with BC or CCC applications